 We have significant experience in developing high-throughput tools for bioinformatics research.
 Our tools take the forms of web services, distributed open source programs, annotation databases and distributed virtual machines.
 Many of the latter are hosted on Amazon Web Services Elastic Compute Cloud (AWS-EC2).
 In particular, for the analysis of high-throughput genomic experiments, we have developed pipelines for analyzing, RNA expression [90, 90, 91], alternative splicing [66], fusion transcripts [92], and copy-number variation [93].
 We have developed pipelines for the analysis of regulatory networks [46, 48, 94, 94] and protein–protein interaction networks [51, 95, 96, 97, 98, 99].

-We have much experience in large-scale germline variant calling through being active members of the 1000 Genomes Consortium, especially the Analysis and Structural Variant (SV) subgroups of the Consortium where the majority of the variant calling tools are developed [100, 101, 102, 103].
+We have much experience in large-scale germline variant calling through being active members of the 1000 Genomes Consortium, especially in the analysis working group and the structural variant (SV) and functional interpretation (FIG) subgroups of the consortium where the majority of the variant calling tools are developed and used [100, 101, 102, 103].
 We will use Broad Institute’s Genome Analysis Toolkit (GATK) [104] for variant calling, in which we have already extensively used previously [57].
-For rare variants, we will define them as variants not in 1000 Genomes (phase 1 or pilot) -- the “outersect” with 1000G -- as we did previously in the ENCODE production rollout [4, 57].
-Also, we will call some SVs, which are important contributors to human polymorphisms, have high functional impact and are associated with diseases [105, 106, 107].
-We have developed a number of SV calling algorithms, including BreakSeq, by comparing raw reads with a breakpoints library (junction mapping) [108], CNVnator, by measuring read depths [109], AGE, by refined local alignment [110], PEMer, for paired ends [111], array-based approaches [112] and a sequencing-based bayesian model [113].
+For rare variants, we will define them as variants not in 1000 Genomes (phase 1 and/or pilot) -- the “outersect” -- as we did previously in the ENCODE production rollout [4, 57].
+Also, we will call some SVs, which are important contributors to human polymorphism, have functional impact and are associated with diseases [105, 106, 107].
+We have developed a number of SV calling algorithms, including BreakSeq, which compares raw reads with a breakpoint library (junction mapping) [108], CNVnator, which measures read depth [109], AGE, which refines local alignment [110], and PEMer, which uses paired ends [111].
+We have also developed array-based approaches [112] and a sequencing-based bayesian model [113].

 D-2-b Research Plan for Aim 2